-Unfortunately, you may not be able to COMPLETELY 100% prevent tearing if you are a giving birth for the first time.
-What you can do is somewhat PREVENT a worse tear from happening.
-(Read about a few other scary questions mamas have during birth here)
+There is a good chance you may not be able to COMPLETELY 100% prevent tearing if you are giving birth for the first time.
+But what you can do is aim to prevent a more severe tear from happening!

 1. A warm compress as you are pushing

-While you are pushing, ask your nurse or doula if they may assist you in applying heat to your perineum.
+While you are pushing, ask your nurse or doula if they can assist you in applying heat to your perineum.
 This can simply be a washcloth that is soaked in warm water.
-It’s super easy, and this is one the most effective ways you can decrease tearing.
+It’s super easy, and this is one of the most effective ways you can decrease the possibility of tearing.

 I really like doing this with my patients (especially if they are pushing for an extended amount of time).
-Heat helps to dilate the blood vessels in the area, relaxing them, and making you LESS susceptible to a tear!
+Heat helps to dilate the blood vessels in the area, which relaxes them, and makes you LESS susceptible to a tear!

 2. Perineal massage during your pregnancy